 The clothes we wear have an impact on how we feel throughout the day.
 Researchers at Northwestern University in 2012 coined this concept as “enclothed cognition”.

 Think about it.
 I bet you have a favorite sweatshirt or pair of pants that make you feel confident, makes you feel like you.
 It’s clothing that you wish you could wear all the time.

 We're creating a sweater meant to be central to a personal uniform and last for life.
-We had to make sure we were creating something people really wanted to not only wear, but wear repeatedly, which is why for the past several months we’ve been co-creating our sweater with our community called the Customer Advisory Board.Co-Create a Sweater
+We had to make sure we were creating something people really wanted to not only wear, but wear all the time, which is why our sweaters are co-created with our community called the Customer Advisory Board.